 Additional features include shock absorbers that help ensure a smooth ride — whatever terrain you encounter.
 It also has LED light systems and foam rubber tires.

 An integrated MP3 player has Bluetooth capabilities and lets your child choose the perfect soundtrack.

-- Gradual acceleration and a reliable brake system.
+- The gradual acceleration and a reliable brake system.

 - Assembly instructions are inadequate.

 A 12V battery offers the power you’re looking for.
-It’s capable of traveling 2.5 or 5 miles per hour and will travel in reverse at 2.5 miles an hour.
-It’s a great option for children between 3 and 7 years of age, with a weight capacity of 130 pounds.
+It’s capable of traveling 1.86 to 3.73 miles per hour and is also capable of traveling in reverse.
+It’s a great option for children between 3 and 6 years of age, with a weight capacity of 66 pounds.

 This unit sits low to the ground, which is good for maintaining balance and preventing accidental tipping.
 Its unique dashboard-less design will enable your child to get more use out of it, even as they grow taller.